-Website:
+Website

-Mary facilitated the meeting where a discussion was held about how CADR as a facilitative body, would represent an agreed position between the groups given that it does not have any authority to impose a decision.
-At the time of the meeting the CADR website was not live but members were urged to look at the website to get an idea of the federated type nature that was hoped would evolve that would hopefully attract more groups.
-It was also suggested that a survey should be conducted to see if any prior groups had dropped out and to note on the website that CADR began as an ADRA initiative.
+A discussion was held about how CADR, as a facilitative body, would represent an agreed position between the groups given that it does not have any authority to impose a decision.
+At the time of the meeting, the CADR website was not live but members were urged to look at the website to get an idea of the federated type nature that was hoped would evolve and attract more groups.
+It was also suggested that a survey should be conducted to see if any prior groups had dropped out, and to note on the website that CADR began as an ADRA initiative.
+It was agreed that the CADR would seek and receive approval from the organisations referred to on its website prior to it going live.

-Mary clarified that ADRAC was not formed at the time IFDR began and later became an invitee to the Industry Forum meetings.
-It was mentioned that the Industry Forum changed its name to CADR as a result of confusion arising between its acronym, IFDR, and FDRPs where new members were thinking it was a Family Law initiative.
+It was clarified that ADRAC was not formed at the time IFDR began and later became an invitee to the Industry Forum meetings.
+It was noted that the Industry Forum changed its name to CADR as a result of confusion arising between its acronym, IFDR, and Family Dispute Resolution Practitioners (FDRPs) where new members were thinking it was a Family Law initiative.
 The name change to CADR also allowed for the more collaborative nature of the groups to be highlighted as a federative type union.